Surfer12/Farmer/Sources/UOIFCore/### Anchor → category and short descript.md

 - **[Kleppmann2017]**: Systems — Data‑intensive design; correctness/operability.
 - **[Nygard2018]**: Operations — Stability patterns, circuit breakers, bulkheads.

-- Delivered a complete anchor→category map with concise descriptions for quick in‑text use.
+- Delivered a complete anchor→category map with concise descriptions for quick in‑text use.Quick status: Sharing a compact LaTeX reflection document on my decision framework and insights about the trivial bijection (equivalence up to parameter renaming).
+No blockers.